devtron-labs/devtron/README.md

 ## License

-devtron is available under the [Apache License, Version 2.0](LICENSE)
+Devtron is available under the [Apache License, Version 2.0](LICENSE)